Juanda International Airport: Development

-On 25 February 2015, Indonesia President Joko Widodo agreed to develop Juanda Airport City, including an additional two runways and an integrated connection between Gubeng railway station and the airport via an elevated railway.
-About 6000 ha of land have been prepared for the expansion of the airport – where in 1500 ha will be used to construct two additional runways, and Juanda Airport's Terminal 3, while the remaining area will be used to construct the Airport City and the Ultimate Terminal Building.

-Terminal 3 will be predicted to handle 62.5 million passengers per year, with the overload Terminal 1 and 2, total passenger handling capacity will increase to 75 million passengers per year.
-Besides building Terminal 3, PT Angkasa Pura I will also be adding two new runways.
-The runways will be around 3850 meters long and 60% of it will be over the sea.
-If construction began with no delay it is predicted to open in 2019.
+On 25 February 2015, President Joko Widodo approved the development of Juanda Airport City, which includes plans for two additional runways and an integrated rail connection between Gubeng Railway Station and the airport via an elevated railway.
+Approximately 6,000 hectares (15,000 acres) of land were prepared for the expansion.
+Of this, around 1,500 hectares (3,700 acres) were allocated for the construction of two new runways and the development of Juanda Airport’s Terminal 3, while the remaining area was designated for the airport city development and the ultimate terminal building.
+Terminal 3 was projected to handle up to 62.5 million passengers annually.
+Combined with the capacity of Terminals 1 and 2, the airport’s total passenger handling capacity was expected to increase to 75 million passengers per year.
+In addition to the terminal expansion, Angkasa Pura I also planned to construct two new runways, each approximately 3,850 metres in length, with around 60 percent extending over the sea.